-(j) A minor modification is a modification of a facility that is not a major modification.
+(j)

-(k) Operator means the operator of a surface waste management facility.
+A minor modification is a modification of a facility that is not a major human induced event may result in inadequate foundational support for the structural components of a landfill.

-(1) Poor foundation conditions are features which indicate that a natural or human induced event may result in inadequate foundational support for the structural components of a landfill.
+(k) Operator means the operator of a surface waste management facility. (l) Poor foundation conditions are features which indicate that a natural or